-Nowadays the world market offers a number of technologies to recover energy from waste.
-Some of them are popular as pyrolysis, gasification or plasma treatment.
-Another as incineration are often treated as outdated and even discarded.
+Nowadays the world market offers many technologies to recover energy from waste, so why incineration?
+Other technologies like pyrolysis, gasification or plasma treatment are also popular.
+Moreover, incineration is often treated as outdated and even discarded.

-In our daily activity, we encounter a number of common delusions concerning incineration, which lead to a total misunderstanding of prevalence and roles of modern waste-to-energy technologies.
+In our daily activity, we encounter several common delusions concerning incineration.
+They lead to a total misunderstanding of the prevalence and roles of modern waste-to-energy technologies.
 That is why we think it is needed to comment on the current situation.